Flomp/vimu/content/docs/editor/output-panel.md

+---
+title: Editor - Output Panel
+description: The Output Panel displays the final output of your analysis.
+Whatever the input to your output node will be displayed here.
+---

 # Output Panel

 The Output Panel displays the final output of your analysis.
 Whatever the input to your output node will be displayed here.